-The three original documents (FAD, Preliminary Authorization and the Phytosanitary Export Certificate) must be submitted to the Ministry of Agriculture official at the port of entry, in addition to any other customs documents.
+The three original documents (FAD, import permit, and the phyto/sanitary export certificate) must be submitted to the Ministry of Agriculture official at the port of entry, in addition to any other customs documents.
 The import permit is valid for 30 days and can be applied only to the individual shipment for which it was requested.

-The country does not accept Suppliers or Manufacturers Export Declaration, or State government certificates as proof of compliance with the import requirements.
-Certification must be issued by an official entity (FDA, AMS, FSIS, APHIS, or NOAA, as the case may be).
+The country does not accept Suppliers' or Manufacturers' export declarations or State government certificates as proof of compliance with import requirements.
+Certification must be issued by an official, federal entity (e.g., FDA, AMS, FSIS, APHIS, NOAA, etc.).